 ServiceName.assign serviceName serviceHash

-Remember to save your scratch file and update your codebase, then submit your solution for validation:
+Remember to save your scratch file and update your codebase.

 cloud-start/main> run submit.ex1_quickstart